lpaube/NetPractice/README.md

 <br>
 <br>

 **1.** Since none of the masks on _Interface B1_, _Interface A1_, and _Interface R1_ are entered, we are free to choose our own subnet mask.
-A mask of **/24** is ideal as it leaves us with the entire 4th byte for the host address, and does not require binary calculations to find the range of possible host addresses.
+A mask of **/24** is ideal as it leaves us with the entire 4th octet for the host address, and does not require binary calculations to find the range of possible host addresses.
 <br>
 <br>
 The IP address of _Interface B1_ and _Interface R1_ must have the same network address as the IP address of _Interface A1_.
 With a subnet of _/24_, the possible range is: